M.S. Marriage and Family Therapy

 - Preferred minimum GPA of 3.0.

-- Clinical/Work/Volunteer Experience: While specific experience not required, previous related work experience may make applicant more competitive.
+- Clinical/Work/Volunteer Experience: While specific experience is not required, previous related work experience may make an applicant more competitive.

 - Completed Counseling and Psychology Department Application.

 - Timely submission of admission materials.

 - Departmental application: The Departmental application can be found online at the Departmental website.

 - Reference: One professional reference is required from a colleague or supervisor who can attest to the applicant's clinical knowledge, skill, and potential aptitude for graduate study.
 The recommendation letter must include address, phone number, and signature of the recommender.
 If a recommender prefers to submit an original, hard copy letter, please remind him or her that it must include an ink signature and be submitted in a sealed envelope.

 - Personal Statement: An essay describing your pertinent human services experiences and how they will enhance your development as a marriage and family therapist.

 - Resume/CV: A work experiences résumé or curriculum vitae.